-A year ago I was looking into methods to sleep better and one of the things that improved my sleep hugely, was a quality Lavender Oil.
+Years ago I was looking into methods to sleep better and one of the things that improved my sleep hugely was a quality Lavender Oil.
 Since I found that one, I have extended the use of essential oils to other aspects of my life as well.

 Some of the links are affiliate links.
 As an affiliate associate, we earn a commission when you purchase any of the products offered through the shared links at no extra cost for you.
 This helps us maintain this website.

 An essential oil should be organically grown, GMO-free and toxic-free, to give ourselves the best treatment with it.
 Unfortunately, there is a lot of counterfeiting and artificial oils on the market.
 Invest in a certified brand.